Affine noncommutative geometry: 1a. Classical geometries

 (4) Finally, regarding $H_N$, this is the hyperoctahedral group, which is by definition the symmetry group of the hypercube in $\mathbb R^N$, which means our cube/torus $T_N$.
 The formula for $H_N$ in the statement is something elementary, coming from definitions.

 Regarding now the correspondences between our objects, there are many ways of establishing them, depending on knowledge and taste.
-Assuming that you followed my advice, and that you are a bit familiar with algebraic geometry and Lie theory, say from Harris \cite{har} or Shafarevich \cite{sha}, and Fulton-Harris \cite{fha} or Humphreys \cite{hum}, you would probably say that our objects $(S,T,U,K)$ are trivially in correspondence with each other, QED.
+Assuming that you followed my advice, and that you are a bit familiar with basic algebraic geometry and Lie theory, you would probably say that our objects $(S,T,U,K)$ are trivially in correspondence with each other, QED.
 On the opposite, assuming that you are not familiar with all this, and that your mathematical background is basically the officially needed Rudin \cite{rud}, along with a bit of Lang \cite{lng} and Lax \cite{lax}, you might have a bit of troubles with all this.

 Well, good news, establishing the correspondences for $\mathbb R^N$ is actually not crucial for us, at this point.
 And with this coming from the fact that, no matter what things can be said about $\mathbb R^N$, we will be doing noncommutative geometry in this book, and in the noncommutative setting things are far more rigid, and so the correspondences between $(S,T,U,K)$, even for $\mathbb R^N$, are to be discussed later, once we know what we're doing.